MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility.md

     - **Allocation Group** column: refers the group. this could range from group 0 to group 7.
     - **Allocation Group Name** : This section will allow you to map the group defined to a standard allocation group in IOM.

 ![Mapping.](media/Mapping.png)

-![NOTE]
+> ![NOTE]
-> - Intelligent Order Management today supports allocation groups upto two.
+> Intelligent Order Management today supports allocation groups up to two.

 After you've completed the preceding validation, the settings configure or reuse the physical and calculated measures across your data sources.

 ## Set up the Inventory Visibility provider